 Click tracking and open ratesUse the

 web_click_link field to redirect notification clicks through a tracking page in your Bubble app.
 Log each click as a database entry, then calculate your open rate: clicks divided by sends.
-Step-by-step guide included in the documentation.
+A step-by-step guide is included in the documentation.

 Built for productionActionable error messages.
 Every input is validated before we send anything to FCM.
 If something is missing or malformed, you get a clear message that tells you exactly what to fix and where to find it.
 For example: